-The contribution rate in this report is determined using the actuarial assumptions and methods disclosed in Section 4 of this report.
+The contribution rate in this report is determined using the actuarial methods and assumptions disclosed in Section 4 of this report.
 This report includes risk metrics beginning on page 9, but does not include a robust assessment of the risks of future experience not meeting the actuarial assumptions.
 Additional assessment of risks was outside the scope of this assignment.